The blue suit gained popularity recently, offering a contemporary and fashion-forward look without sacrificing elegance or panache.

 Pink goes remarkably well with blue.
 It pops against the white shirt but adds a more subtle note than a powerful red.

 In my opinion, the color works better in summer.
-Combine the blue, white, and pink look with black dress shoes with thin leather soles.
+Combine the blue, white, and pink look with brown dress shoes.

 Pairing a blue suit with a black tie is a great look for those tough business meetings and other occasions where you need to be in control.